sertansenturk/tomato/README.md

 3. **Where are the MATLAB binaries?**

-    The binaries are not stored in **tomato**, because they relatively big and it would take too much space to store them in the repository including the versions introduced in each modification.
-Instead the binaries are hosted in [tomato_binaries](https://github.com/sertansenturk/tomato_binaries).
-The binaries are downloaded from this repository during the installation process of tomato.
+    The binaries are not stored in **tomato**, because they relatively big.
+It would take too much space to store them here, including the versions introduced in each modification.
+Instead the binaries are provided within the releases of the relevant packages.
+The binaries are downloaded to this folder during the installation process of tomato.
+    Please refer to [config/binaries.cfg](https://github.com/sertansenturk/tomato/blob/master/config/binaries.cfg) for the relevant releases.

 Authors
 -------